Kash’s Corner: How a Porous Border Facilitates Narcoterrorism

 I'll give you a perfect example.

-Um they basically have to create and ship opium once they produce it around the world for distribution in order to make their money.
+So in Afghanistan, where they have the massive poppy fields, right, they basically have to create and ship opium once they produce it around the world for distribution in order to make their money.

 That's one form of narco-terrorism.

-Another form is simple um services.
+Another form is simple services.

 Basically, you have cartels in Mexico partner with the folks like Hamas in terms of exchanging weapons for narcotics or weapons for money.

-And because they have such different distribution networks, Hamas doesn't have the ability to infiltrate America like a Mexican cartel does, but the Mexican cartels can put in drugs, put in opioids, put in weapons throughout the US for money from a Hamas.
+And because they have such different distribution networks, Hamas doesn't have the ability to infiltrate America like a Mexican cartel does.

-Well, and that that's absolutely fascinating.
+Well, that's absolutely fascinating.

-And because of the Maduro regime, who hates America and will do anything or allow anything that will hurt American interest, makes it easy for them to partner, and they actually, this is no surprise to you, Venezuelans' partnership is with the Iranian regime, the world's largest state sponsor of terrorism.
+And because of the Maduro regime, who hates America and will do anything or allow anything that will hurt American interests, makes it easy for them to partner.

 They are constantly trading off Iranian and Venezuelan crude with each other for supplies and minerals and allowing narcotics and illegal substances to flow into Venezuela and then up into the United States and around North America, including Canada.